Charles E. Stanton: Later career

 After retiring from the army, Stanton served as a member of San Francisco's Board of Public Works.
 In 1931 he was enrolled in the American Legion as its one millionth member.

 Stanton died in San Francisco on May 8, 1933.
 He was cremated at Cypress Lawn Memorial Park in Colma, California.

 Lafayette quote

-On July 4, 1917, Stanton visited the tomb of French Revolution and American Revolution hero Marquis de Lafayette and (according to Pershing) said, "Lafayette, we are here!" to honor the nobleman's assistance during the Revolutionary War and assure the French people that the people of the United States would aid them in World War I. The famous quote is often misattributed to Pershing, but Pershing himself attributed it to Stanton.
+On July 4, 1917, Stanton visited the tomb of French Revolution and American Revolution hero Marquis de Lafayette in Picpus Cemetery of Paris and (according to Pershing) said, "Lafayette, we are here!" to honor the nobleman's assistance during the Revolutionary War and assure the French people that the people of the United States would aid them in World War I. The famous quote is often misattributed to Pershing, but Pershing himself attributed it to Stanton.

 In context, Stanton said: America has joined forces with the Allied Powers, and what we have of blood and treasure are yours.
 Therefore it is that with loving pride we drape the colors in tribute of respect to this citizen of your great republic.
 And here and now, in the presence of the illustrious dead, we pledge our hearts and our honor in carrying this war to a successful issue.
 Lafayette, we are here!